khoslaritwek/Library-Management-Micro-Service/README.md

 3. Endpoint for getting information for a use, but this is restricted to super user admin whose password is obviously is password
 4. From this commit onwards seperated user functions from admin functions.
 5. Functionality for Super user to add a book added, note all books are trearted as seprate entities, this will be helpful to know which user has accquired which book.
+6. User can see all the unique books in the library

 ## API endpoints
 * / -> This is landing page, this will serve as a check if the service is up or not.